Workout Description

 • Wilmot (89% similar) - 6 Rounds For Time 50 Air Squats 25 Ring Dips...

-• JT (88% similar) - 21-15-9 Reps For Time Handstand Push-Ups Ring Dips Push-Ups...
+• JT (88% similar) - For time: 21-15-9 reps of: Handstand Push-Ups Ring Dips Push-Ups...

-• Jay (88% similar) - AMRAP in 20 minutes 22 Air Squats 12 Toes-to-Bars 9 Burpees Wear a weight vest (20/14 lb)...
+• Jay (88% similar) - AMRAP in 20 minutes: 22 Air Squats 12 Toes-to-Bars 9 Burpees Wear a weight vest (20/14 lb)....

-• Open 22.1 (88% similar) - AMRAP in 15 minutes 3 Wall Walks 12 Dumbbell Snatches (50/35 lb) 15 Box Jump Overs...
+• Open 22.1 (88% similar) - AMRAP in 15 minutes: 3 Wall Walks 12 Alternating Dumbbell Snatches (50/35 lb) 15 Box Jump-Overs (24/...

-• Ryan (87% similar) - 5 Rounds For Time 7 Muscle-Ups 21 Burpees...
+• Ryan (87% similar) - For time: 5 rounds of: 7 Muscle-Ups 21 Burpees...

 • Easy Mary (87% similar) - AMRAP in 20 minutes 5 Handstand Push-Ups 10 Pull-Ups 25 Air Squats...